 5. Avoid fried foods

 If a dish is going to be served fried, especially in the case of chicken or fish, ask the staff if it can be served baked or broiled instead, when you’re placing the order.
 Many restaurants are willing to accommodate diabetic needs if you just ask.
-If the restaurant can’t comply with this alteration, remove as much of the fried breading from the food item before you eat it.
+If the restaurant can’t comply with this alteration, remove as much of the fried bread from the food item before you eat it.
 It always looks delicious, but it’s not worth the risk of dealing with chronic health problems in the future